jsummerg/RMIT-Capstone/README.md

 # Project Information
-To showcase the introduction of webpacks and their benefits to a project
+Travel app designed to showcase the skills learnt over the course TO-DO
 ## Table of contents

 - [Installation](##installation)